serverlessworkflow/specification/specification.md

 </details>

 Delay state waits for a certain amount of time before transitioning to a next state.
-The amount of delay is specified by the "timeDelay" property in ISO 8601 format.
+The amount of delay is specified by the `timeDelay` property in ISO 8601 format.

 #### Parallel State